longthg-workshops/EKS-Workshop-4/content/1-Concepts/1.1-ReplicaSets/_index.md

 For short, a ReplicationController makes sure that a pod or a homogeneous set of pods is always up and available.
 A ReplicationController is similar to a process supervisor, but instead of supervising individual processes on a single node, the ReplicationController supervises multiple pods across multiple nodes.

-ReplicationController is often abbreviated to "rc" in discussion, and as a shortcut in kubectl commands.
+ReplicationController is often abbreviated to "rc", and as a shortcut in `kubectl` commands.

 #### ReplicaSet
 Similar to a ReplicationController, a ReplicaSet's purpose is to maintain a stable set of replica Pods running at any given time.
 As such, it is often used to guarantee the availability of a specified number of identical Pods.